sclorg/s2i-python-container/3.4/README.md

 Description
 -----------

-Python 3.4 available as docker container is a base platform for building and running various Python 3.4 applications and frameworks.
+Python 3.4 available as container is a base platform for building and running various Python 3.4 applications and frameworks.
 Python is an easy to learn, powerful programming language.
 It has efficient high-level data structures and a simple but effective approach to object-oriented programming.